mnellemann/hmci/README.md

 - Copy the *doc/hmci.toml* configuration example into */etc/hmci.toml* and edit the configuration to suit your environment.
 The location of the configuration file can be changed with the *--conf* option.
 - Run the *bin/hmci* program in a shell, as a @reboot cron task or setup a proper service :) There is a systemd service example in the *doc/* folder.
 - When started, *hmci* will try to create the InfluxDB database named hmci, if not found.

+### Grafana Configuration

+- Configure Grafana to use InfluxDB as a new datasource
+  - set *Min time interval* to *30s* or *1m* depending on your HMCi *refresh* setting.
-- Configure Grafana to communicate with your InfluxDB and import dashboards from the *doc/* folder into Grafana.
+- Import example dashboards from the *doc/* folder into Grafana as a starting point and get creative making your own cool dashboards :)

 ## Notes